mark-hahn/fjs/README.md

     .*  ( + 1 2 3 )   // prints "3 3"
     . + ( + 1 2 3 )   // prints "6"

 From the example above, you can see that an anonymous function looks and behaves like simple paren grouping as in this example javascript code: `( 1 + 2) * 3`.
-However cool this is, I have not figured out any case where this is useful.
-Stack-based languages don't need grouping.
+While FJS and other stack-basec languages never require grouping, it can be used to help readability.

+	. + - 5 3 + 2 4				// prints "8"
+	. + ( - 5 3 ) ( + 2 4 )		// same but much more readable.

-Javascript function return values are also pushed on the stack.
-When a function returns `undefined` then nothing is pushed on the stack.
+Javascript function return values are also pushed on the stack, except when a function returns `undefined`.
+Then nothing is pushed on the stack.
 This is convenient and usually gives logical results.
 For example, the print `.` word is actually the javascript console.log function which returns undefined which leaves the stack clean and avoids needing the drop word.

-If the function return value is an array, then all the items are removed from the array and placed on the stack.
-All other return types are just placed on the stack.
+If the function return value is an array, then all the items from the array and placed separately on the stack.
+All other return types are just pushed on the stack.

 When calling a JSF function from Javascript the return value is undefined if the stack is empty.
 Otherwise the entire local stack is returned as an array.

+    .
+Math.min				// prints Infinity
+    .< alert 'hi' 4			// alerts "hi" and then prints only "4"
+    split.
+"1 2 3" ' '		// leaves three items on stack: "1", "2", "3"

 *Named Variable Scopes*